ddembo/tdn-web-next/README.md

 Current design is MVP; logo and colour palette were pre-existing, and things like spacing and fonts can be greatly improved.
 The client has asked for my help refreshing all branding with their input after the initial launch (getting deployed and indexed by search engines is priority).

 ## Roadmap (roughly prioritised)
-* fix gap when nav menu is open & below hero
 * update homepage content
 * Integrate Instagram API for showing recent work
 * SEO optimisations